xeon123/KCNA-notes/2 Cloud-Native Architecture Fundamentals.md

     - The Open Container Initiative (OCI) outlines the Runtime Specification, which defines how a filesystem bundle should be executed as a container runtime environment.
 The Runtime Specification provides a standardized interface for running containers, ensuring that different runtimes can execute containers in a consistent and predictable manner.
     - Examples: Kata Containers, gVisor, Firecracker.
       - The reference implementation is runC.
-    - `runc` (“run contaires”) is an open-source command-line tool that serves as the reference implementation of the OCI runtime specification.
+    - `runc` (“run containers”) is an open-source command-line tool that serves as the reference implementation of the OCI runtime specification.
 It provides a minimalistic way to run containers according to the OCI runtime specification and serves as a testing ground for verifying compliance with the specification.
   - **Distribution Specification**: Standardizes API protocols for distributing container images between registries, repositories, and other systems.
     - Open standards and API protocols for distribution of content, built upon the Docker Registry HTTP API v2 Protocol
       - Provides common interface for pushing, pulling, and managing container images, ensuring that different systems can interoperate.